 Canoeing and Kayaking in Mammoth Cave National Park

 Consider spending some time on the rivers of Mammoth Cave National Park.
 The Green River and the Nolin River flow through the park.
-Find rental kayaks and canoes near the park.
+Rental kayaks and canoes are available near the park.

 Guided horseback riding is available inside the park.
-Mammoth Caves National Park offers over 85 miles horseback riding trails.
+Mammoth Caves National Park offers more than 85 miles of horseback riding trails.

 Where to Stay Near Mammoth Cave